cwi-nl/sen-symposium/Call for Contributions/index.md

 published: true
 ---

-The next annual Software Engineering Nederland (SEN) symposium will take place on Thursday and Friday, February 18th and 19th, 2021 at CWI in Amsterdam and also virtually.
+The next annual Software Engineering Nederland (SEN) symposium will take place in the afternoons (circa 13:00 - 17:30) of Thursday 18th and Friday 19th February 2021.

 The symposium is organized by VERSEN, the [Dutch National Association for Software Engineering](https://www.versen.nl/).
-The program will feature invited presentations, contributed “lightning talks” and will include plenty of time for discussions and networking.
+The program will feature invited presentations and contributed “lightning talks”.

 <!--
 ### Invited Speakers